f-droid/fdroid-website/_posts/2017-02-20-f-droid-supports-apk-expansion-files-aka-obb.md

 * `org.fdroid.fdroid.action.GET_OBB_MAIN_URL`
 * `org.fdroid.fdroid.action.GET_OBB_PATCH_URL`

-Then download that URL using your favorite method, and make sure that the file ultimately ends up in _Android/obb/<packageName>_ on the device's External Storage.
+Then download that URL using your favourite method, and make sure that the file ultimately ends up in _Android/obb/<packageName>_ on the device's External Storage.